 Alex Wallace is a Managing Director of Higher Education/Not-for-Profit Business at Loop Capital Markets.
 Alex Wallace is an 18-year veteran of the municipal securities industry with broad experience across many aspects of municipal finance.
 Prior to Loop Capital Markets, Alex was Head of the Public Finance Banking Team of the U.S. Bancorp Municipal Securities Group.
 Alex joined U.S. Bancorp in August 2009.

 At Wachovia Securities (1996 – 2008), Alex was Co-Head of the Municipal Securities Group and was responsible for the Public Finance Group.
 Alex also led a number of other businesses including Municipal Credit Origination, Syndications, and Municipal Leasing.
-He also spent a year as the Head of Mid-Atlantic Region for Loop Capital Markets.
+He also spent a year as the Head of the Mid-Atlantic Region for Loop Capital Markets.
 Prior to joining Wachovia Securities, Alex worked for the State Treasurer’s Office of the State of North Carolina.

 Alex currently serves on the Board of Advisors for the Poole College of Management at North Carolina State University and the Board of Advisors for the University of Chicago’s Harris School of Public Policy Center for Municipal Finance.
 He is the current Secretary-Treasurer and a member of the Executive Committee for the Bond Dealers of America (BDA).
 In addition, Alex serves on the Securities Industry and Financial Markets Association (“SIFMA”) Municipal Securities Executive Committee.
 He is a Past Chairman of the Carolinas Municipal Advisory Council and Past President of the CityWest Community Development Corporation.
 He has also been a long-time member of the National Federation of Municipal Analysts and the New York Municipal Forum.